writememe/blog.danielteycheney.com/content/posts/sot-series-business-value.md

 > What **locally sourced**, **vegetarian** dishes do you have **tonight**?

-Translating this question, it appears that there are three technical questions, which we need answers for to inform the customer.
+Translating this question, it appears that there are two technical questions, which we need answers for to inform the customer.
 These are:

 - What dishes we offer that are locally sourced AND vegetarian?
 - Are these dishes available for tonight's service?